Exxon blocked from enforcing Venezuela arbitration award: U.S. appeals court

 The case is Mobil Cerro Negro Ltd et al v Bolivarian Republic of Venezuela, 2nd U.S. Circuit Court of Appeals, No. 15-707.

-(Additional reporting by Ernest Scheyder in Houston and Alexandra Ulmer in Caracas)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Ernest Scheyder in Houston and Alexandra Ulmer in Caracas; Editing by Jeffrey Benkoe and Chris Reese)